msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

       });
 ```

 [Axios](https://github.com/mzabriskie/axios) is an HTTP library that allows you to handle requests/responses using promises.
-When the request is completed, a token cookie is set on the server and back to the client, a Deepstream login is attempted.
+When the request is completed, a token cookie is set on the server and back to the client, a deepstream login is attempted.

 ![](browser-cookie.png)

 To show that this token is protected with `httpOnly` flag and cannot be accessed via the client, run `document.cookies` in the console and observe that the `access_token` is not printed in as much as it exists.

 ## Accessing Cookie Token
 The token is safely stored but useless if it does not perform its tasks.
-For every request that needs to gain access to the token, whether HTTP or via Deepstream, the token is available.
+For every request that needs to gain access to the token, whether HTTP or via deepstream, the token is available.

 For bare HTTP, you can access the cookies with: